-One foundational unit in Moral Theology or its equivalent
+PREREQUISITES: one foundational unit in Moral Theology or equivalent

 Upon successful completion of this unit, it is expected that students will be able to:

-- analyse and evaluate practical and complex moral questions from human experience that will be given during the course.
+7. analyse and evaluate practical and complex moral questions from human experience in case studies that will be given during the course

-Callahan, Daniel, The Roots of Bioethics: Health, Progress, Technology, Death.
-Oxford Uni Press: Oxford , New York, 2012.
+Callahan, Daniel.
+The Roots of Bioethics: Health, Progress, Technology, Death.
+Oxford: OUP, 2012.

-Jonsen, Albert R., Robert M. Veatch and Walters, LeRoy., Editors.
-Sourcebook In Bioethics: A Documentary History.
+Jonsen, Albert R., Robert M. Veatch, and LeRoy Walters, eds.
+Sourcebook in Bioethics: A Documentary History.
 Washington, DC: Georgetown University Press, 1998.